Perfect isometries and Murnaghan-Nakayama rules: Some other examples

 Let $(h_1,\ldots,h_w;\sigma)\in G$ with $h_1,\ldots,h_w\in H$ and $\sigma\in\sym_w$.
 For any $k$-cycle $\kappa=(j,\kappa j,\ldots,\kappa^{k-1}j)$ in $\sigma$, we define the cycle product If $\sigma$ has cycle structure $\pi$, then we form the $N$-tuple of partitions $(\pi_1,\ldots,\pi_N)$ from $\pi$, where any cycle $ \kappa$ in $\pi$ gives a cycle of the same length in $\pi_i$ if $g((h_1,\ldots,h_w;\sigma); \, \kappa)$ is conjugate to $g_i$ in $H$.
 The $N$-tuple

-describes the cycle structure of $(h_1,\ldots,h_w;\sigma)$, and two elements of $G$ are conjugate if and only if they have the same cycle structure.
-In particular, the conjugacy classes of $G$ are labelled by $\mathcal{MP}_{N,w}$.
+describes the cycle structure of $(h_1,\ldots,h_w;\sigma)$, and two elements of $G$ are conjugate if and only if they have the same cycle structure (see~\cite[4.2.8]{James-Kerber}).
+In particular, the conjugacy classes of $G$ are labeled by $\mathcal{MP}_{N,w}$.